Get

 6. Wood Filler for Deep Scratches

 Alternatively, you can arm yourself with decent-quality wood filler and a putty knife.
-This is a hard-hitting combo that easily fixes the deepest scratches.
-And it works very similarly to wax fillers.
-You just put some of that product on the damaged areas and spread it out with the knife.
+This hard-hitting combo easily fixes the deepest scratches.
+It works very similarly to wax fillers.
+You apply the product to the damaged areas and spread it out with the knife.

 Gorilla wood filler